 Right here, right now drop in counselling program for women

-What: Right here, right drop in counselling program is a six month pilot program that will provide single session therapy to women in St John’s area.
+What: Right here, right now drop in counselling is a program that will provide single session therapy to women in St John’s area.

-When: Monday and Tuesdays – Appointments are available between 12- 6pm
+When: Tuesdays and Wednesdays – Available between 12- 5pm

 Where: The Women’s Centre – 170 Cashin Avenue Extension